Erlking (film): Production

 Georges Schwizgebel got the idea to adapt Johann Wolfgang von Goethe's 1782 poem "Erlkönig" for film when his son, the pianist Louis Schwizgebel, performed Franz Schubert's "Erlkönig" in China.
 Louis Schwizgebel explained to the audience that the story is based on four characters: the narrator, the father, the son and the erlking.
 Georges Schwizgebel wanted to express this by using distinct visuals for each character.

 The film was produced by Schwizgebel's company Studio GDS in Geneva and was supported by Radio Télévision Suisse.
 Schwizgebel was the producer, writer, director, production designer, animator, cinematographer and editor.
-Compositing was done by Boris Rabusseau and sound mix by Louis Schwizgebel.
+Compositing was done by Boris Rabusseau and sound mixing by Louis Schwizgebel.

 The film was made with cel animation.
 The visual style is inspired by paintings by Henri Matisse, notably Dance (1909–1910).
 The animation uses loops and circular motions to evoke beginnings and ends and create an impression of a moving painting.
 The narrator and the father are expressed through the same visual markers.
 The erlking's world is represented by an unnatural blue shade and vibrant colours, and is made to progressively appear more menacing.
 The parts that are from the son's perspective use pastel drawings on paper, meant to recall children's drawings, and only use six images per second.

 The film features Schubert's "Erlkönig" music arranged by Franz Liszt for solo piano, performed by Louis Schwizgebel.
 Georges Schwizgebel chose to not include the sung poem in order to not distract any viewers from the images with subtitles.
 The short synopsis at the beginning was added due to warnings that non-German speakers may not be familiar with the story.
 Before creating the final storyboard, Schwizgebel made animatics that he showed to people unfamiliar with the poem and made adjustments based on their interpretations to make the story more comprehensible.